KirtiPratihar/Breast_Cancer_Detection_ML_Model/README.md

-# all_MLpackage
+# Breast_Cancer_Detection_ML_Model

 ## Overview

-The `all_MLpackage` is a comprehensive machine learning package that utilizes all major algorithms provided by scikit-learn for breast cancer detection.
-The package facilitates easy comparison of multiple models by automatically generating accuracy comparison graphs and tabular results.
+The `Breast_Cancer_Detection_ML_Model` is a comprehensive machine learning package that utilizes all major algorithms provided by scikit-learn for breast cancer detection.
+The package facilitates easy comparison of multiple models by automatically generating accurate comparison graphs and tabular results.
 This project aims to assist in identifying the most effective model for breast cancer diagnosis by providing insights into the performance of various algorithms on the same dataset.

 ## Key Features